phchan9/til/README.md

 # TIL

-In order to keep myself learning and better, I write notes which I learn day by day.
+In order to keep myself learning and better, write some write-ups here.

 ### Categories